 Blackstock: That justice is easier than injustice, and moral courage is easier than moral cowardice, and that every child should enjoy the dignity of knowing they can make the world a better place for themselves and for others.

 Dr Cindy Blackstock is a child protection expert, author, speaker and advocate for Indigenous children’s rights and Executive Director, First Nations Child and Family Caring Society of Canada.
 Dr Blackstock is a member of Canada’s Gitxsan First Nation and her work has been recognised by the Nobel Women’s Initiative, Indspire, Front Line Defenders and many others.
-Dr Cindy Blackstock will be an international keynote speaker at ECA’s 2018 National Conference in Sydney 19-22 September.
-Click here to learn more or simply click here to Book Now.
+Dr Cindy Blackstock was an international keynote speaker at ECA’s 2018 National Conference in Sydney 19-22 September.
+Click here to learn more.